Why Is My Tattoo Raised? Is It Normal & How To Fix It?

 Image: Shutterstock

 Rubbing the raised area of your tattoo with a moisturizer or special aftercare product may help make the skin smoother and help it heal better.
 Keeping the tattooed skin hydrated by using a moisturizer regularly may also make the raised part less noticeable.
+Anecdotal claims suggest trying gentle home remedies like aloe vera gel or witch hazel, which can potentially calm the skin and may help with raised tattoos.
+However, always do a patch test on a small skin area first to ensure there are no adverse reactions before using any of these natural remedies on your tattooed skin.
 However, you need to be gentle and avoid pressing too hard or rubbing too much as it could make things worse.

 A raised tattoo can occur from diverse factors, including skin injury, allergic reactions, skin tissue damage, infection, and tattoo healing processes.
 Moreover, sun exposure and adverse weather conditions may also cause skin reactions around tattoos like inflamed or itchy skin.
 Those with health conditions or pre-existing skin issues should consult dermatologists before getting inked to minimize potential risks.
 To address raised tattoos, there are several proper care options such as topical treatments, oral medications, and protective measures like covering the tattooed area and moisturizing.
 However, it is best to consult a skilled tattoo artist for aftercare instructions.